 As of the date of this prospectus, our authorized share capital consists of US\$50,000 divided into 500,000,000 ordinary shares with a par value of US\$0.0001 each.
 As of the date of this prospectus, 10,000 ordinary shares are issued and outstanding.
 All of our issued and outstanding ordinary shares are fully paid.

-Immediately upon the completion of this offering, there will be Class A ordinary shares and Class B ordinary shares outstanding, assuming the underwriters do not exercise the over-allotment option.
+Immediately upon the completion of this offering, there will be ordinary shares outstanding, assuming the underwriters do not exercise the over-allotment option.